aymen-hadj-mebarek/sea-level-predictor/README.md

 ## Impact on Data Science Career

 This project allowed me to dive into data analysis and visualization, which are essential for a career in data science.
-By working with real-world data and applying statistical techniques, I've learned how to better interpret complex datasets and communicate insights.
+By working with real-world data and applying statistical techniques, I've learned how to better interpret complex datasets and predict new values with basic data manipulating technics.
 I'm excited about how these new skills will enhance my career prospects and contribute to my growth as a data scientist.